 What is a crown?

 A porcelain crown is a structure that covers the entire surface area of the tooth.
 Generally used to repair severe damage, crowns aid the structure of the tooth by increasing strength and stability.
+They may also be used to reverse the effects of teeth grinding and an improper bite.
 At G Dental, we use porcelain crowns, as they offer a discreet method of repair by blending to match the colour of your natural teeth.
 If you require root canal therapy, the chances are your treatment will be finished with a crown.
-Crowns may also reverse the effects of teeth grinding and an improper bite.

 The Dental Crown Procedure